cauvmou/raytracer/README.md

 I've included 8 examples that showcase development, step by step.

 The algorithms come from an example raytracer that was written in [Processing4](https://processing.org/) (= A Java framework for creative programming).
-It was written by one of my professors at [HTL Rennweg](https://www.htlrennweg.at/).
+It was written by one of my professors at [HTL Rennweg](https://www.htlrennweg.at/), here is a link to his [blog](https://herrfessa.com).

 Because it was originally written in Java, I had to rework how the rendering was going to take place since I'm using Rust.
 I additionally added some new features such as HDRI sampling for the background.